brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.5.
 Light Source Actor

 Plugin "Volume Creator" provides with a Light Source Actor (Blueprint Class: `BP_LightSource`), which can optionally be attached to a volume rendering actor.
 The Light Source Actor will serve as static lighting source to illuminate the volume rendering.
-Its `SpotLightComponent` *Light* parameters are simulating an operating theatre light (see figure 4.4.5.2.).
+Its `SpotLightComponent` parameters are simulating an operating theatre light (see figure 4.4.5.2.).
 By default, the lighting is intended only for the DVR.
 It is up to the game developer whether the light should also affect the world and ray tracing.

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.5.1.: Blueprint Actor BP_LightSource &ndash; Viewport*